 originally posted on Concept Hub

-I have found that adoption of social media seems to be following a three step process – or going through three different phases;
+I have found that the adoption of social media seems to be following a three-step process – or going through three different phases;

 1. Learning the tools

 My first concern is the emphasis on the tools of social media that so many people seem to be focused on.
 It seems in many cases that a “social media strategy” is simply starting with a list or “shrink-wrapped package” of the most popular tools and communities;

 Content is pushed into these communities and then there is a promotion to get people to consume the information.
 It seems to be simply traditional messaging within new online communities.

 There are several problems with focusing on the tools.

 First, technology is not developed and rolled out the way it was only a few years ago.
 It is no longer R&D, and then marketing and sales, followed up by training and implementation that will stay in place until the next version is rolled out and the users are re-trained on the upgrades.

 As many people who are on Facebook have noticed this week, the tools that power our social networking activities simply change one day and it is up to us to figure out what is different and how to adapt.
 Beyond that, many people trying to learn how to best use Twitter may be realizing that Twitter is enhanced by the many other tools that developers have created to customize their Twitter experience.
 The technology we use today will change tomorrow, whether it is because of an enhancement to that tool, or a shift in talent that causes a once respected and useful tool to become unreliable and unusable.